klutzyT/downr1n/README.md

 - A disabled passcode on A10 and A11 devices.
 - unzip, python3, libimobiledevice-utils, libusbmuxd-tools, xz-utils.
 - An .iPSW file containing iOS 15, 14, 13.
-- A device running macOS or a Linux distro.
-It is recommended to use macOS, as it is likely more stable and faster.
+- A device running macOS or a Linux distro (Live CDs are supported just ensure you have enough storage).
+It is recommended to use macOS, as it is likely more stable and faster. (**Windows subsystem for Linux is NOT supported**)

 # Issues Putting Device in PwnDFU Mode

-- A DFU mode exists where the device's screen is black.
-However, when downgrading the device, recovery mode also turns black.
-To put the device into PwnDFU mode, you need to put it into real DFU mode by pressing poweroff+(volume down or home button).
-Look for a tutorial on YouTube to understand how.
-Once in PwnDFU mode, execute ./binaries/$(uname)/gaster pwn to succeed.
-If the device is not in DFU mode, it will loop.
+- Theres is a DFU mode exists where the device's screen is black.
+However, when downgrading the device, it will exit and go back to recovery.
+To put the device into PwnDFU mode, you need to put it into real DFU mode by pressing poweroff+(volume down or home button). if you dont know how just use the --dfuhelper command.
+Once in PwnDFU mode, execute ./binaries/$(username)/gaster pwn to succeed.
+If the device is not in DFU mode, it will just loop.

 # importants things

-- downgrading ios 16 to 14 or another version, you will have to bypass the setup somehow. good luck on it.
+- downgrading from ios 16 to 14/13 or another version, you will have to bypass the setup somehow. **We will not provide a tutorial for this just look it up yourself**.

-- on ios 13 the touch id doesn't work so the home button on iphone 7 will not work sadly.
+- on ios 13 the touch id doesn't work so the home button on iphone 7/7 plus will not work unfortunately.

-- you can't downgrade to ios 14.2 lower on a11 devices
+- you can't downgrade to iOS 14.2 and lower on a11 (aka: iPhone 8/8 Plus and iPhone X) devices.
+Use 14.3+ on these devices

 # Warnings
 - I am **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.